CYGcolombia/Library-Wordpress/wp-content/plugins/tutor/readme.txt

 New: Pagination settings for Tutor shortcodes added
 Update: Security enhancements
 Fix: Withdrawal message shown for students/non-approved instructors
-Fix: Disabling total See More number issue in the course page
+Fix: Disabling total enrolled number issue in the course page
 Fix: Date picker format not applying issue for all the places in Tutor LMS
 Fix: On reveal mode for Quiz, user couldn't go forward if the answer was wrong
 Fix: User can type characters in the date field